 Very Bad People is a suspenseful, boarding school thriller!

-Thank you Simon and Schuster Canada for providing a copy of this book in exchange for an honest review.
+Thank you Simon and Schuster Canada for providing a copy of this book.

 What to read next:

 Ace of Spades by Faridah Àbíké-Íyímídé

 Have you read Very Bad People?
 What did you think of it?

 Title: What His Wife Knew Author: Jo Jakeman Genre: Thriller, Contemporary Publisher: Viking Source: Publisher Format: Paperback Release Date: March 1, 2022 Rating: ★★★★★

 Nail-biting domestic suspense that puts a contemporary twist on the classic whodunit, from the acclaimed international author of The Exes’ Revenge and Safe House.